 However, on June 14th 2016, we saw that trend completely bucked by none other than CrowdStrike.
-While not outright stating it, the implications of the story they were providing to the Washington Post, meant that software they had installed on the DNC's network in April 2016 had failed so miserably there were already hackers on the network, according to CrowdStrike, by the weekend of 11th-12th of June.
+While not outright stating it, the implications of the story they were providing to the Washington Post, meant that software they had installed on the DNC's network in early May 2016 had failed so miserably there were still hackers on the network, according to CrowdStrike, by the weekend of 11th-12th of June.

 Considering the claims made of their flagship product Falcon (see: CrowdStrike product page archived in April 2016), which Dmitri has since confirmed was the software actually installed), this is a huge admission of failure on their part with little discernible gain, yet it received hardly any attention because of drama that ensued the following day.